Vadimhungry/vadimhungry.github.io/README.md

 - [ ] add filters?
 - [ ] renew welcome page - it is about me personaly and all my stuff whatsewer.
 So CV is not so appropriate
 - [ ] add rss
+- [ ] figure out how to work with css on Jekyll
 - [x] del CV
 - [x] add tags
   - [x] add main stuff